See the latest vacancies and find out about working for MSF UKJobs in the UK

 We offer two teaching and learning resources for A Level Biology, looking at cholera and tuberculosis (TB).
 The former is a data handling exercise introducing students to epidemiology.
 The latter provides an overview of TB and drug resistant TB.
 Follow the link below to find out more.

-Are you a teacher or student who uses these resources in the classroom?
+Are you a teacher who uses these resources in the classroom?

 If so, we would love to hear your feedback, good or bad, to help us keep improving our resources, or if you would like tor request any fundraising materials for a school event please send us an e-mail with your thoughts.